Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - Google Play Games Services is a platform that provides a variety of game services, including player identity.
 We use it with Unity Authentication to authenticate players.
   - Google Play Games Services collects users’ personal identifiers, analytics data, and diagnostics data for app functionality and analytics.
   - Data is encrypted in transit.
-  - Data can be deleted.
-Visit the [Balance Ball 2-Data Deletion website](https://alien-eye.github.io/BalanceBall2-DataDeletionResource/).
+  - Users can delete their data for an individual game or delete their account and all associated games' data collected by Google through their [Play Games profile](https://play.google.com/games/profile)
   - For more information on the privacy practices of Google Play Games Services, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)

 - ## Unity UGS Cloud Save:
   - Unity Cloud Save is a service that enhances the player experience by saving progress to the cloud, enabling cross-device gameplay.
+  - Unity Cloud Save requires authentication using the Unity UGS Authentication service.
   - Unity Cloud Save collects the user’s personal identifiers and the user’s device or other identifiers (Player ID) for app functionality.
   - Data is encrypted in transit.
-  - Data can be deleted.
-Visit the [Balance Ball 2-Data Deletion website](https://alien-eye.github.io/BalanceBall2-DataDeletionResource/).
+  - Users' game profiles and their associated data cannot be deleted.
   - For more information on the privacy practices of Unity UGS Cloud Save, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 - ## Unity UGS Remote Config:
-  - Unity UGS Remote Config is a cloud service that allows us to tune and customize the game experience without requiring an update.
+  - Unity Remote Config is a cloud service that allows us to tune and customize the game experience without requiring an update.
+  - Unity Remote Config requires authentication using the Unity UGS Authentication service.
   - Unity Remote Config collects approximate location, the user’s personal identifiers, and the user’s device or other identifiers for app functionality.
   - Data is encrypted in transit.
   - Remote Config does not store any of this data or share it with any other entity; it only uses it ephemerally.